gospel-desk/www.logstown.com/the-twelve-believers/index.md

 <u>answered</u>, providing a clear picture of devotion for all Christians to
 follow.

-The purpose of the Twelve Believers project is to build faith in our day by promoting these saints of the Church—producing liturgical art, exploring their stories, and following them as they follow Christ.
-Jesus celebrates the Twelve Believers.
-Let us celebrate them, as well!

 #### Who are the Twelve Believers?

 ##### The Defiant